Mental Health Facilities Syracuse, UT

 Mckay Dee Hospital Center Behavioral Health - 8.9 miles from Syracuse, UT

 Mckay Dee Hospital Center Behavioral Health is a mental health clinic in Ogden, UT, located at 4401 Harrison Boulevard, 84403 zip code area.
 Mckay Dee Hospital Center Behavioral Health provides hospital inpatient treatment.
-Mckay Dee Hospital Center Behavioral Health offers group therapy, trauma therapy and dialectical behavior therapy to children / adolescents, adults and young adults.
-Mckay Dee Hospital Center Behavioral Health also supports people with serious mental illness, people with trauma and transitional age young adults.
-Additional services offered at Mckay Dee Hospital Center Behavioral Health include family psychoeducation, diet and exercise counseling and suicide prevention services.
+Mckay Dee Hospital Center Behavioral Health offers trauma therapy, individual psychotherapy and psychotropic medication to adults, children / adolescents and young adults.
+Mckay Dee Hospital Center Behavioral Health also supports seniors or older adults, people with PTSD and transitional age young adults.
+Additional services offered at Mckay Dee Hospital Center Behavioral Health include suicide prevention services, education services and case management.

 Learn More